cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 attacks are known against RSASSA-PKCS#1 v1.5, in the interest of increased robustness, RSA-PSS is recommended for eventual adoption in new applications."
-While RSA-PSS is more complex than RSASSA-PKCS#1 v1.5 encoding, ubiquity of RSA-PSS support influenced the design decision in this draft.
-Full Domain Hash (FDH) {{RSA-FDH}} encoding is also possible, though less standard and not used widely in related stadnards.
+While RSA-PSS is more complex than RSASSA-PKCS#1 v1.5 encoding, ubiquity of RSA-PSS support influenced the design decision in this draft, despite PKCS#1 v1.5 having equivalent security properties for digital signatures {{?JKM18=DOI.10.1145/3243734.3243798}}

+Full Domain Hash (FDH) {{RSA-FDH}} encoding is also possible, and this variant has equivalent security to PSS {{?KK18=DOI.10.1007/s00145-017-9257-9}}.
+However, FDH is less standard and not used widely in related technologies.
+Moreover, FDH is deterministic, whereas PSS is probabilistic.

 ## Alternative Blind Signature Schemes